Graph Sampling Based Deep Metric Learning for Generalizable Person Re-Identification: Graph Sampling

 where $X=\{x_i^a, i\in[1, P], a\in[1, K]\}$ contains the mini-batch samples, $\boldsymbol{\theta}$ is the network parameter, $f_{\boldsymbol{\theta}}$ is the feature extractor, $s(\cdot, \cdot)$ is the similarity, and $m$ is the margin.

-Note that Eq. (\ref{eq:loss}) is usually used as an auxiliary to the classification loss, but not alone.
+Note that Eq. (\ref{eq:loss}) is usually used as an auxiliary to the ID loss, but not alone in person re-identification.
 This is probably because random samplers including PK cannot provide informative mini batches for OHEM to mine, which makes Eq. (\ref{eq:loss}) very small or even zero, and so the learning is not efficient.
-In contrast, with the proposed GS sampler, for the first time, we prove that the OHEM triplet loss works well by itself.
+In contrast, with the proposed GS sampler, we prove that the OHEM triplet loss works well by itself.